raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

   ```

 #### Validation
-Bitcoin Core is starting and we now need to if all connections are truly routet over Tor.
+Bitcoin Core is starting and we now need to check if all connections are truly routed over Tor.

 * Verify operations in the `debug.log` file.
 You should see your onion address after about one minute.